 The following instructions will assist in extending the life of your hearing instruments.

-You should clean and inspect your hearing instruments daily to control wax buildup.
+You should inspect your hearing instruments daily and clean them periodically to control wax buildup.
 To clean, very gently wipe the surface with a soft, dry cloth or moist cleaning wipes made especially for hearing instruments.
 Do not allow water or liquid to enter any openings on the instruments.